-- Failure to properly maintain or reseal your recreation vehicle may result in serious water damage to the roof and other parts of the recreation vehicle.
-This damage is not covered by the Limited Warranty.
-To check the exterior sidewall sealants, use a stepladder placed safely - To check the exterior sidewall sealants, use a stepladder placed safely alongside the vehicle.
+- ☐ Failure to properly maintain or reseal your recreation vehicle may result in serious water damage to the roof and other parts of the recreation vehicle.
+This damage is not covered by the Limited Warranty. - To check the exterior sidewall sealants, use a stepladder placed safely alongside the vehicle.
 Do not prop a ladder against the body of the RV as it may damage the exterior finish.